Updated: Aug 11

 Do you ever go from your bladder feeling happy & healthy to it being extremely angry and painful?
 Or do you go to bed feeling fine and waking up in the middle of the night to find yourself unable to leave the toilet due to a crazy urge to pee?

-We all know from firsthand experience that with IC comes those painful, inconvenient flares that can last from minutes to days to even weeks.
+We all know from firsthand experience that with Interstitial Cystitis comes those painful, inconvenient flares that can last from minutes to days to even weeks.

 In short, the cause of a flare can either be from your diet or from a non-diet trigger.
 Dietary triggers may include drinking a beverage with caffeine or citric acid, or eating a common bothersome food like citrus or food that contains MSG.
 You can find a list of the most common bothersome foods here.